General Manager Brad Treliving joined the Calgary Flames organization on April 28, 2014.

-Conroy concludes his playing career with a total of 1009 games by his name in the League’s record book; 507 of those games were played in a Flames uniform.
-On October 28th of this season, he celebrated his 1000 career game in front of the hometown fans at the Scotiabank Saddledome.
+Conroy concluded his playing career with a total of 1009 games by his name in the League’s record book; 507 of those games were played in a Flames uniform.
 During his 17-year career, he recorded 542 points including 182 goals while notching another 30 points in 81 playoff games.

 Craig and his wife Jessie have three children; Taylor, Sophia and Sydney and will continue to make Calgary their year round home.

 Assistant General Manager Brad Pascall served as Vice-President of Hockey Operations/National Teams with Hockey Canada since 2010.
 He brings an abundance of international hockey experience as he has worked in various capacities with Hockey Canada for the past 18 years.
 He served as Hockey Canada’s Senior Director of Men’s National Teams from 2006 to 2010 and was the Senior Director of Communications from 1998 to 2009.